Program Fees & Funding

 Based on its self-funded model and effort to provide students as much financial support as possible, the IUHPFL is able to offer the highest quality program at a lower rate than other study abroad programs.

 Program Fees are due in three installations: the first installation is made upon acceptance into the IUHPFL, typically in February or March of the travel year.
-At this point, students incur two immediate expenses, the initial program and the travel reservation, to secure their slot as a participant.
+At this point, students incur two immediate expenses, the initial program and airfare deposit, to secure their slot as a participant.
 The complete payment schedule can be reviewed below and in the Program Schedule.

 - A non-refundable initial payment of $750.
 This initial payment contributes towards the upfront costs of deposits made for accommodations onsite.

-- A $750 deposit towards round-trip airfare.
+- A $750 airfare deposit towards round-trip flights.
 For the students' safety and security, and also for the logistical ease of the program, we require that all students traveling to the same site must fly together on the same group flights to and from the host country.

 The second installation is due in April and equals one half of the remaining program fee (minus the $750 initial payment) plus the remaining airfare balance.
 The third installation is due around mid-May and covers the remaining balance of program fees.